On the many Dirichlet Laplacians on a non-convex polygon and their approximations by point interactions

 while

-and the proof is done. \end{proof} By Theorem \ref{domF} and Lemma \ref{tau} we can determine all self-adjoint extensions of $\Delta_\Omegasf^\circ$, together with their resolvents, by the methods provided in Appendix with $A=\Delta_\Omegasf^F$ and $\tau=\tau_\Omegasf^\V$.
+and the proof is done. \end{proof} Combining Theorem \ref{domF} and Lemma \ref{tau} with the results provided in Appendix in the case $A=\Delta_\Omegasf^F$ and $\tau=\tau_\Omegasf^\V$, we can obtain easily a resolvent formulae for all self-adjoint extensions of $\Delta_\Omegasf^\circ$.
 To this end we give the following \begin{lemma} Let

 be defined by

 Then

 and